 The slope for “190” corresponds to the hazard ratio of death (0.317) for the comparison of the group with LDL ≥190 mg/dL to the group with LDL less than 70mg/dL.
 (95% CI 0.101 - 0.989).
 The two-sided p value 0.048 suggests the hazard ratio is highly statistically different from 1.

 The two-sided p value for chi-square test is 0.0087 suggests that we can with high confidence reject the null hypothesis that there is a straight line association across groups.
+Total: 5 ** In here, two-sided p value 0.0087 tells you whether there exists association between ldl level and all cause mortality.
+It does not tell you whether it is straight or not.

 What analysis would you perform to assess whether the regression model used in this problem provides a “better fit” than does a model that uses only a continuous linear term for LDL?
 What is the result of such an analysis?

 Using testparm command in Stata to perform F test of linear restriction applied to the most recently fit model.
 It performed five test to assume the parameter coefficient of each five LDL group equal to zero (except the reference LDL group (<70 mg/dL)).
 The two-sided p value is 0.0087, which suggests that there is a nonlinearity across groups.
+Did not mention including linear term (-1)

+Did not mention about the test that regression coefficients for the dummy variables were 0 (-1) Wrong p-value (-1) Wrong conclusion (-1)

+Total: 1

 For each population defined by serum LDL value, compute the hazard ratio relative to a group having serum LDL of 160 mg/dL.
 (This will be used in problem 4).
 This can be effected by generating fitted hazard ratio estimates for each individual in the sample, and then dividing that fitted value by the fitted value for a subject having a LDL of 160 mg/dL.